 As one of the financing companies of the ZF Group, the future development of ZF Europe Finance B.V. is driven by the economic development of the Group, its investment activities and the maturities of existing bonds.
 In addition, the issuing of further bonds depends on the development of the financial markets, particularly given the current geopolitical and overall economic situation and the associated risk of worsening interest terms.
-The issuing of further bonds is subject to these reservations.

 Advancing technological change towards e-mobility and automated driving is the most important task for ZF Group in the near future.
 In addition to this technological transformation, the automotive industry is going through a period of unprecedented upheaval.
 The market is affected by consecutive crisis events impeding sustainable recovery of the sector.
 The aftermath of the Corona-pandemic, semiconductor shortages and interrupted supply chains have been affecting the automotive sector for three years now.
 The war between Russia and Ukraine and related sanctions have enormous political, social and economic consequences which not only impact ZF Group's production, but also its financing activities.
 Rising inflation and interest rates, especially due to countermeasures by central banks in the Eurozone and the Unites States of America will lead to higher financing costs for ZF Group in general.
-Due to the already issued bonds carrying fixed interest rates and the corresponding Group-internal transfer to ZF Friedrichshafen AG at identical terms, interest expenses and the associated interest income are expected to remain at the same level in 2022 as in 2021.
+Due to the already issued bonds carrying fixed interest rates and the corresponding Group-internal transfer to ZF Friedrichshafen AG at identical terms, interest expenses and the associated interest income are expected to remain at the same level in 2023 as in 2022.